bmgmelo/EIS-smart-tool/README.md

 # EIS-analysIS
 EIS analysIS is a standalone MATLAB application software for the visualization, analysis, and modeling of impedance spectroscopy data.
+To run the software, download the EIS_analysIS_for_testing rar file.

 You can use the "YSZ_table_example.txt" file to test the software.
 This file includes some impedance measurements of a YSZ pellet, as a function of temperature (temperature values in Kelvin) and frequency.
 Load this file with "Load existing file" option.
 An instructional video will be added in short time.